2025 UEFA European Under-21 Championship

 The 2025 UEFA European Under-21 Championship (also known as UEFA Under-21 Euro 2025) was the 25th edition of the UEFA European Under-21 Championship (28th edition if the Under-23 era is also included), the biennial international youth football championship organised by UEFA for the men's under-21 national teams of Europe.
+A total of 16 teams played in the final tournament.
+Players born on or after 1 January 2002 were eligible to participate.